Function is our focus.

 About me.

 I’m Laura Uhl, MA, CCC-SLP, founder of Smart Mouth Therapy.
 I’m a graduate of the University of Akron with a Master of Arts in Speech Language Pathology, a Bachelor of Science in Russian Translation from Kent State University, and a Bachelor of Science in Mathematics from the University of Dayton.
 I also hold a Certificate of Clinical Competence from the American Speech-Language and Hearing Association and speech pathology licensure in the State of Ohio.
 With extensive training and experience as an orofacial myology-focused speech pathologist I have a unique view of oral function and how it relates to the whole body.
 Speaking, chewing, swallowing, feeding, and breathing are rooted in the orofacial complex.
-In addition I have completed many hours of continuing education focusing on tongue tie, infant feeding, oral myofunctional therapy, ankyloglossia, respiratory physiology, and craniosacral and related manual therapies.
+In addition I have completed many hours of continuing education focusing on tongue tie, infant feeding, oral myofunctional therapy, ankyloglossia, respiratory physiology, accent modification, and craniosacral and related manual therapies.

 Have questions?
 Reach out!
 I would be happy to help guide you and your family as you embark on this journey.
 Collaborating and sharing with other speech-language pathologists, parents, and professionals is an integral part of my practice.
 I have had the privilege of serving as a clinical supervisor in the School of Speech-Language Pathology and Audiology at the University of Akron, and guest lecturing on the topic of oral myofunctional disorders to Speech Pathology graduate students at the University of Akron, Cleveland State University, and Case Western Reserve University.